milanaryal/milanaryal.github.io/src/_posts/2014-02-12-stir-up-some-loving.md

 ---
 title: "Stir up some loving"
+description: "Some famous quotations about love that might help you stir up some goodness about love, giving or receiving."
 date: 2014-02-12T22:41:50+05:45
-excerpt: "Some famous quotations about love that might help you stir up some goodness about love, giving or receiving."
 ---

 Before celebrating this year's Valentine's Day here are some famous quotations about love that might help you stir up some goodness about love, giving or receiving.